Desoky231/Advanced_data_analytics/README.md

 ## Course2 : [Get Started with Python](https://www.coursera.org/account/accomplishments/certificate/DG7MER8D92D3)

--  started to learn about Python syntax.
+- Started to learn about Python syntax.
--  learned how to use Jupyter Notebook with Python for analysis.
+- Learned how to use Jupyter Notebook with Python for analysis.
--  Numpy and Pandas library and used them to analyze data.
+- Learned how to use Numpy and Pandas libraries for data analysis.
--  learned how to make reports for the final results.
+- Learned how to create reports for the final results.